Virginia Tech® home

 Authors as Published

-Rory Maguire, Extension Nutrient Management Specialist, Virginia Tech; Steve Heckendorn, Soil Test Laboratory Manager, Virginia Tech
+Authored by Rory Maguire, Professor and Extension Nutrient Management Specialist, School of Plant and Environmental Sciences, Virginia Tech; and Steve Heckendorn, Soil Testing Laboratory Manager, Virginia Tech; First published May 2009, last revised May 2024.

 The following is an explanation of the symbols and abbreviation used in the report: